CMC foliations of open spacetimes asymptotic to open Robertson-Walker spacetimes: Notations, assumptions and definitions

 we have

 while

 because

-where $a(t)$ is the scale factor.
-The expansion of the Friedmann universe is driven by dark matter and dark energy densities. \bas[Assumptions on $\hat N$]\laas{2.2} In this paper we do not assume that $\hat N$ is a Friedmann universe nor do we assume that $\hat H$ is negative but we require \re{2.26} on compact subsets of $I$ or equivalently \re{1.3.1}.
+where $a(t)$ is the scale factor. \bas[Assumptions on $\hat N$]\laas{2.2} In this paper we do not assume that $\hat N$ is a Friedmann universe nor do we assume that $\hat H$ is negative but we require \re{2.26} on compact subsets of $I$ or equivalently \re{1.3.1}.
 Then the limits

 and